UppaJung/writes-about/rejecting-ranking-focused-peer-review.md

 Elucidative peer review had advantages over prescriptive review whether we are authoring, reviewing, or consuming research.

-**Reviewing** research via elucidative peer review allows us to serve science without being complicit in ranking and gatekeeping.
+**As reviewers**, elucidative peer review allows us to serve science without being complicit in ranking and gatekeeping.
 It gives our reviews a higher purpose and broader audience.
 It also gives lightens our reviewing workloads, as authors need not resubmit their work repeatedly in search of reviewers who consider their work interesting enough to publish—each work needs only one set of reviewers.

 **As authors**, when we write work that will undergo elucidative peer review, we can write for our audience and not for reviewers, and prioritize scientific content over reviewers' subjective interests.
-We an expect feedback that is more constructive and timely.
+We can expect feedback to be more constructive and timely.
 We need only wait for reviewers to read and respond to our work to get feedback, and we need only wait until we are satisfied that we have sufficiently addressed reviewers concerns to publish it.

 Under the elucidative model, we could even submit our experimental methodology for review, using reviewers' initial feedback to improve those experimental designs, *prior* to running experiments and reporting results.
 We could then seek further feedback after completing the research.
 Currently, peer review only reveals experimental design flaws after we have spent all the resources needed to run an experiment, and often after key co-authors have graduated or started other jobs.